-- (a) The extent to which the subdivision design mitigates potential adverse effects on the transmission line, for example through the location of roads, reserves and open space under the line; - (b) The ability for maintenance and inspection of the transmission line, including ensuring access; - (c) The extent to which the design and development will minimise risk or injury and/or property damage from the transmission line; - (d) The extent to which potential adverse effects from the transmission line including visual impact are mitigated, for example through the location of building platforms and landscape design; - (e) The location of any building platforms; - (f) Compliance with the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34: 2001) - (ix) Within the Hanley Downs area of the Jacks Point Resort Zone, all subdivision shall be a restricted discretionary activity, where the Council's discretion is restricted to: - (a) The matters of discretion specified in Rules 15.2.6 to 15.2.18. - (b) Consistency with the Structure Plan, including the provision of Public Access Routes, Primary Road Access, Secondary Road Access and Key Road Connections. - (c) The provision of access to the State Highway through the intersection of Woolshed Road (Rule 12.2.5.1(iv)). - (d) Diversity of lot sizes and density. - (x) Within the R(HD) Activity Areas of the Jacks Point Resort Zone, the Council reserves discretion over those matters listed in (ix) above, and the following: - (a) The development and suitability of public transport routes, pedestrian and cycle trail connections within and beyond the Activity Area.
+- (xiv) Within the R(HD) and R(HD SH) Activity Areas of the Hanley Downs area of the Jacks Point Resort Zone, all subdivision shall be a restricted discretionary activity, where the Council's discretion is restricted to: - The matters of discretion specified in Rules 15.2.6 to 15.2.18. - Consistency with the Structure Plan, including the provision of Public Access Routes, Primary Road Access, Secondary Road Access and Key Road Connections. - The provision of access to the State Highway through the intersection of Woolshed Road (Rule 12.2.5.1(iv)). - Diversity of lot sizes and density. - Within the R(HD) Activity Areas of the Jacks Point Resort Zone, the Council reserves discretion over those matters listed in (ix) above, and the following: - The development and suitability of public transport routes, pedestrian and cycle trail connections within and beyond the Activity Area. - Mitigation measures to ensure that no building will be highly visible from State Highway 6 or Lake Wakatipu. - Road and street designs. (c) - The location and suitability of proposed open spaces - Commitments to remove wilding trees - Any appropriate legal mechanism required to secure control over future built development on sites smaller than 550m2 created pursuant to Rule 15.2.6.2(i)(b).

-- (b) Mitigation measures to ensure that no building will be highly visible from State Highway 6 or Lake Wakatipu. - (c) Road and street designs. - (d) The location and suitability of proposed open spaces - (e) Commitments to remove wilding trees - (f) Any appropriate legal mechanism required to secure control over future built development on sites smaller than 550m2 created pursuant to Rule 15.2.6.2(i)(b). - (xi) Within the R(HD-SH) Activity Areas of the Jacks Point Resort Zone the Council reserves discretion over those matters listed in (ix) above, and the following: - (a) The visual effects of subdivision and development on landscape and amenity values as viewed from State Highway 6. - (b) The location of building platforms within Activity Area R(HD-SH)
+- (xvi) Within the R(HD-SH) Activity Areas of the Jacks Point Resort Zone the Council reserves discretion over those matters listed in (ix) above, and the following: - The visual effects of subdivision and development on landscape and amenity values as viewed from State Highway 6. - The location of building platforms within Activity Area R(HD-SH) 2 with respect to the mitigation of flood hazard risk. - The provision of a flood hazard mitigation bund alongside Activity Area R(HD-SH) - 2. - Whether State Highway mitigation approved under Rule 12.2.3.2ix(b) has been implemented.